 Camara de Lobos

-After leaving the bustling capital city of Funchal we traveled through many banana plantations clinging to the hillsides to the traditional fishing village of Camara de Lobos.
+After leaving the bustling capital city of Funchal we travelled through many banana plantations clinging to the hillsides to the traditional fishing village of Camara de Lobos.
 We were not the only minibus or tourist bus in Camara de Lobos that morning – it is a popular spot for many of the Madeira Island Tours.
-The small fishing village is situated in a small bay dotted with traditional colorful painted fishing boats.
+The small fishing village is situated in a small bay dotted with traditional colourful painted fishing boats.
 The small village is cobblestoned and quaint with traditional bars and restaurants.

 In the 1950s Winston Churchill came to paint here, there is a bar with his name as well as a viewing point over the village.